 Elsewhere, Triumph Hurdle winner DEFI DU SEUIL should take the Doom Bar Anniversary 4-Y-O Juvenile Hurdle (14:20) and ON THE FRINGE goes in search of a hat-trick of victories in Randox Health Foxhunters’ Open Hunters’ Chase but needs to bounce back from relinquishing his Cheltenham Foxhunters crown.

 Empire of Dirt to win @ 5/2 (14:50)

 Rashaan e/w @ 33/1 (15:20)

-**This article first appeared on Pundit Arena on April 6th 2017.
-Click here to view**
+This article first appeared in Pundit Arena on April 6, 2017.
+To view the original version, click here.